bulganonur/PassDepot/FuturePlans.md

 - Make table sortable
 - Make theme transparecy adjustable
 - Password generation -> [read](https://doc.libsodium.org/generating_random_data)
+- User should be able to copy entry details (they can in the input fields via FillInDetails, but make it so for the table as well)
 - Let users create additional tables/depots/vaults and or additional databases.
 - Switch to Dear Imgui's stdlib for C++ stl
 - Libsodium padding? -> [read](https://doc.libsodium.org/padding)
 - Salt entry passwords?
-- Encrypt EntryInfo?
+- Encrypt EntryInfo? (find a better way than EntryInfos, a separate nonce table perhaps)
 - A Tips window for the quirks of PassDepot:
     - Holding LShift disables window dragging
 - Store entry/depot creation dates, last modified date in database
 - Implementing tooltips for some items would be nice
 - Users should be able to change their masterpassword
-- Maximized window should zero window rounding
+- Maximized window should zero window rounding (edges look ugly)
 - Maybe change some of the database queries with DisplayDepot queries